SCOREC/meshFields/README.md

 Make the script executable:

 ```
-chmod +x buildAll_turing.sh
+chmod +x buildAll_ampere.sh
 ```

 Source the environment script from this work directory:

 ```
-source envRhel7_turing.sh
+source envRhel7_ampere.sh
 ```

 Run the build script:

 ```
-./buildAll_turing.sh
+./buildAll_ampere.sh
 ```

 ## build dependencies for CPU

 This build serves to help debugging, check for memory leaks via valgrind, and run tests for coverage.
-(GPU code is not registered as having been run by GCOV and subsequently LCOV.)
-These commands can be run in your root directory but you will need to re-source the enviornment script and re-run the build script for the GPU build when you want to return to it.
+GPU code is not registered as having been run by GCOV and subsequently LCOV.

 `cd` to a working directory that will contain *all* your source code (including this directory) and build directories.
 That directory is referred to as `root`